EURO 2024

 Kingsley Coman has become one of Bayern Munich's key players during his years at the Allianz Arena.

-With a trophy haul to make a seasoned pro weep with envy - as well as talent to burn - Bayern Munich's Kingsley Coman has already had an exceptional career at just 27.
+With a trophy haul to make most pros with envy - as well as talent to burn - Bayern Munich's Kingsley Coman has already had an exceptional career, with more to come.

-bundesliga.com takes a closer look at the France international, who - since the departures of Bayern legends Franck Ribery and Arjen Robben in 2019 - has been playing a central role for club and country and scored the winner in the 2020 UEFA Champions League final against old club Paris-Saint Germain.
+bundesliga.com takes a closer look at the France international, who - since the departures of Bayern legends Franck Ribéry and Arjen Robben in 2019 - has been playing contributing for both club and country and scored the winner in the 2020 UEFA Champions League final against old club Paris-Saint Germain.

 1) Serial winner